MicrosoftDocs/Viva/Viva/insights/advanced/admin/keyword-suppression.md

 ## How it works

 When Viva Insights finds one of your keywords in a meeting title or email subject line, it hides that entire title or subject line in query outputs.
 So, while a query might use the value of a keyword-suppressed meeting or email, you won't see its title or subject line.
+In the following image of a meeting query result, the **Subject** column omits certain values.
+These values are meeting titles that contained sensitive keywords set by an admin.

 ![Screenshot that shows a meeting query output with some suppressed subject lines.](../images/meeting-query-output-keywords-suppressed.png)